krishnabhargav/krishnabhargav.github.com/_posts/2014-06-22-Google-File-System-Notes.md

 #### System Interactions: Snapshot
 - Snapshot operation makes a copy of a file or directory tree almost instantaneously while minimizing any interruptions of ongoing mutations
 - Standard copy-on-write technique is used to implement snapshots.
+- Snapshot request will make the master revoke any leases so that further interactions with the chunk should be via the master and in the meantime, the master makes a new copy of the chunk.
+- The first time client wants to write to C, master sees the ref count to be greater than one and creates a C' - it asks chunkservers to create C'.

+#### Master Operations : Namespace management and locking
+- Since many master operations takes time, multiple operations are allowed in parallel.
+- Locks are used over regions of namespaces to ensure proper serialization.
+- GFS namespace is a lookup table mapping full pathnames to metadata.
+- [Prefix compression](http://www.stoimen.com/blog/2012/02/06/computer-algorithms-data-compression-with-prefix-encoding/) is used to store this efficiently.
+- Each node has an associated read/write lock.
+- Master acquires a set of locks (d1, d1/d2, d1/d2/d3...) before it runs.
+- File creation doesn't require write lock the directory because there is no directory structure => allows concurrent mutations in the same directory
+- A read lock on the name is sufficient to protect a file from deletion
+- Locks are acquired in a consistent total order to avoid deadlocks

+#### Master Operations : Replica Placement
+- Replica placement policy serves two purposes :
+	- Maximize data reliability and availability
+	- Maximize bandwidth utilization
+- Replicas should be placed not only on different machines but also on different racks.

+#### Master Operations : Creation, Re-Replication and Rebalancing
+- Factors considered for chunk placement
+	- Spread chunks across racks
+	- Place new replicas on chunkservers with below-avg disk utilization
+	- Limit the number of recent creations on each chunkserver as create is usually followed by heavy write traffic
+- Master re-replicates a chunk as soon as the number of available replicas falls below a user-specified goal.
+- Priority of re-replication depends on how far is a chunk from the desired replication goal & to those chunks of live files.
+- A priority of a chunk will be boosted if it was observed to be blocking client progress
+- Master rebalances replicas periodically by examining the current replica distribution and moves replicas for better disk space and load balancing.

+#### Master Operations : Garbage Collection
+- Space of a deleted file is not reclaimed immediately but is done through Garbage Collection at both file and chunk level
+- Deleted files are renamed to a hidden name which includes the deletion timestamp are accessible by that name until they are removed during periodic scan
+- Undelete can be done by renaming it back
+- When hidden file is removed from the namespace, its in-memory metadata is also erased
+- Orphaned chunks are identified during the regular scan & metadata for these chunks are also erased
+- During the heartbeat message, the master can reply back to the chunkserver with all the chunks that are no longer present at master - the chunkserver is free to delete its replicas of such chunks
+- All references to chunks are in file to chunk mappings - so GC here is simple.
+- Storage reclamation is expedited if a deleted file is explicitly deleted again.
+- Different replication and reclaimation policies can be applied to different parts of namespace

+#### Master Operation : Stale Replication Detection
+- Master maintains a chunk version number to distinguish between up-to-date and stale replicas
+- When master grants a new lease on the chunk, the version number is increased and informs to update the replicas.
+- Master and replicas record version number in persistent state
+- Stale replica are detected when the chunkserver starts
+- If master sees higher version number, it assumes failure and takes the higher version copy to be up-to-date.
+- Chunk version number is included in the response to the client request for chunk information

+#### Fault Tolerance & Diagnosis
+- Failures are the norm
+- GFS is made highly available by
+	- Fast Recovery within seconds (clients can retry after the initial hiccup)
+	- Chunk replication
+	- Master Replication & shadow masters
+- Data Integrity
+	- chunkserver uses checksums (32-bit checksum for every 64 KB blocks)
+	- chunk server verifies the checksum of data in the request range before returning any data to the requester
+	- error will be returned in case the checksum does not match - requestor will read from other replicas while master will clone the chunk from other replicas
+	- Once cloned, the master instructs the mismatch reported chunkserver to delete the replica
+	- Checksumming is done with little effect on read performance by
+		- multiple blocks are read - so comparatively little extra information is read
+		- reads are aligned along block boundaries
+		- Checksum looks are not I/O and can be done in parallel to I/O operations.
+	- Checksum computation is heavily optimized for appends
+	- During idle periods, chunkservers can scan and verify contents of inactive chunks - to detect corruption in chunks that are rarely read.

+The rest of the paper is about measurements for reads, writes and record-appends; some metrics that indicates the workloads on master and chunkservers in real world clusters.
+Then it talks about the problems with faced with Disks and Linux Files.

+Anyway, it is a good read, albeit a long one.
+Again, the feeling that I get when reading papers such as this and Amazon Dynamo is - all the concepts here they applied - master/slave, replication, availability, use of logs, versioning, checksums, distribution/replication, lease management, etc are fundamental concepts of Distributed Systems.
+So the beauty of these systems lies not in the great invention but on how such large systems are built using basic blocks of Distributed systems.